notthelewis/showcases/rust/blewis/PROTO.md

 | map     !
 1 !
 1 !
 1 |
 |---------!---!---!---|
 ```

 The reason for this format is because the encode and decode implementations could be _almost_ branchless, regardless if
 considered properly.
 There are a couple down sides to this approach.

-I've gone for the approach of maximum entropy; if later on down the line I wanted to modify the protocol, it would likely
+I've gone for the approach of maximum entropy; if later on down the line I wanted to modify the protocol, it would mean
-mean large modifications.
+large modifications.
 I'm willing to take that risk on in order to ensure that data is encoded in as small a fashion
 as is possible.

 I'm also tempted to use some kind of compression for large strings / arrays / maps.
-I'm thinking of using Facebook's Zstandard,
+I'm thinking of using Facebook's
-as there's an implementation for it in almost all languages.
-This should make using it on different clients quite
+`Zstandard`, as there's an implementation for it in almost all languages.
+This should make using it on different clients
-easy.
+quite easy.
+I'm not yet sold on whether the compute required warrantst the perceived benefit of compression.

 ## Integer